How to Choose the Right Rug to Pair with Patterned Curtains: A Balanced Approach

 4. Subtle Patterned Rugs: A Happy Medium

 If you’re not ready to dive into bold patterns but want something more interesting than a plain rug, a subtle patterned rug might be the answer.
+Subtle patterns can enhance the room’s ambiance and maintain harmony, creating a cohesive and calming interior decor.
 These rugs feature understated designs that add texture and interest without drawing too much attention.

 • Tone-on-Tone Rugs: A tone-on-tone rug, where the pattern is created using slight variations in shade or texture, offers a refined look that complements patterned curtains without overpowering them.
 This approach adds depth and interest while maintaining balance in the room.